szyth/quran-ebooks/README.md

 Then click on any file you want, and press the **Download** button.

+IMPORTANT NOTE:
+- You can download either Quran PDF or EPUB version.
+But EPUB version needs an additional setup, unlike PDFs.
-IMPORTANT NOTE: Quran EPUB files needs additional setup, watch my Youtube video for tutorial: https://youtu.be/Jret-648FZ4
+- Watch my Youtube video for EPUB tutorial: https://youtu.be/Jret-648FZ4

-If you find this video hard to follow, then download the Quran PDF that works without any additional setup.

 ---